 Hi!
 Let me introduce myself.
 Koen Nijbroek, a 25 year old biologically oriented geek.
 I am currently working as a BioInformatician at KeyGene in the Netherlands.
-Besides my awesome job I love to be a somehow-freelance traveler, especially to travel by train.
+Besides my awesome job I love to be a somewhat-freelance traveler, especially traveling by train.

 Roughly 8 years ago I boarded my first train, a trip taking 2.5 hours with multiple transfers.
-Since I live in a very rural area of the Netherlands, finding the first train wasn’t all that difficult.
-However, switching trains at the very first InterCity station – with only a 3 minut transfer time – was quite nerve-wrecking.
+Back then I lived in a very rural area of the Netherlands, finding the first train wasn’t all that difficult.
+However, switching trains at the very first InterCity station – with only a 3 minute transfer time – was quite nerve-wrecking.
 After asking multiple people whether I boarded the correct train (although every information sign said so…), I was assured that I would make it to my destination.

 Traveling beyond the Netherlands

-Now that I had seen every inch of the Netherlands I loved to broaden my experiences.
+Now that I had seen every inch of the Netherlands I loved to broaden my experiences in traveling by train.
 Whenever opportunities arrived at my doorstep I would jump in the train to Belgium, or Germany.
 I have even once surprised my parents for a short-stay at their camping in Austria.
 Going from a very tiny village called ‘Eibergen’ (the Netherlands) to another very tiny village called ‘Nenzing’ (Austria) that’s, as Louis van Gaal would say it, another cook!

 Luckily my trip was amazing; enjoying the luxury of the ICE, the stunning trip on very narrow passages through the mountains, talking about my plans to foreign people in my best German.
 I absolutely loved it.
 Arriving at Nenzing, it was raining pijpenstelen (look it up ;)).
 Unfortunately the next bus to my destination would not go in the coming hours as a bus driver, that lacked the knowledge of English, described to me.
 BUT I did not want to give up the touch of surprise.
 I walked – with a huge ass suitcase and an umbrella from the bus driver (so sweet!) – up the hill for a few kilometres.